 Scientific Council discussed the wider implications of the NAFO Reform process particularly as it related to the modern approach to fisheries management.
 The importance of the Ecosystem Approach to Fisheries (EAF) was outlined and it was noted that this term was not included in the Chair's WP, as no satisfactory single definition existed.
 However, the functional aspects of EAF were included as nine items listed in Article III - Basic Principals.
 It was noted that three recent ICES Documents (ICES C.M.
 Doc., No. 2005/MCAP:03, ICES C.M.
 Doc., No. 2006/MCAP:03 and ICES Coop.
 Res.
 Rep., No. 267) were relevant to the NAFO Reform process, especially with regard to implementing the EAF in a managerial and scientific context.
 It was observed that Fisheries Commission was already addressing new types of questions to Scientific Council, such as the importance of corals, sea mounts, and the role of marine mammals in the ecosystem.
 These new questions form an extension of the current Scientific Council remit above and beyond the assessment of the fishery resource.
-It was noted that the scientific competence required to implement certain aspects of the EAF was not currently completely available within Scientific Council.
+It was noted that the scientific Council.
 It was suggested that Scientific Council consider working alongside or jointly with ICES, or other experienced scientific organisations, that could provide additional expertise to complement that available within the NAFO Scientific Council.